Exterior + Front Door

 We tore down the entryway area because the wood was unstable and rebuilt it with the salvaged antique windows from the original archway.
 The last step was to paint the door chartreuse.
 We chose Annie Sloan's Firle with white and black details to make the entryway pop and provide a warm welcome to Downtown Woodstock.

-And our photos from the talented Krisztina Crane:
+Our photos from the talented Krisztina Crane:

 Thanks for reading,